p4ckysm4cky/math_interpreter/readme.md

 ## Todo

+ * [ ] Use a try except block in the parser to stop crashing the entire program

 * [x] lexer scanning for tokens
   * [x] dealing with single char tokens
     * [X] Need to test this